 Elderly people with modest incomes may be eligible for a special tax credit.
 US citizens or residents may qualify for this credit if they are at least age 65 and have income under a certain limit.
 In order to claim the credit, the taxpayer must file a Form 1040 or Form 1040A with Schedule R, Credit for the Elderly or Disabled.
 The credit cannot be claimed when filing Form 1040EZ.
 For more information, see Publication 524, Credit for the Elderly or the Disabled.

 Credit for Dependent's Care

-Working taxpayers who care for disabled elderly parents or spouses may qualify for a tax credit for caretaker expenses which enable the taxpayer to hold or search for a job.
+Working taxpayers who care for disabled elderly parents or spouses may qualify for a tax credit for caretaker expenses.
+This credit is known as the Elderly Dependent Care Credit or the Aging Parent Tax Credit.
+The expenses must be spent to enable the taxpayer to hold a job or search for a job.
+The elderly parent or spouse must be physically or mentally unable to care for him or herself and must live with the caretaker at least half the year.
 Because this tax-saving device is a credit rather than a deduction, it results in a dollar-for-dollar reduction in the tax obligation, independent of the caregiver's tax bracket.

 To locate a local Tax Counseling for the Elderly (TCE) site, use the IRS’s TCE Locator Tool or call 800-906-9887.
 Note that some of the TCE sites are operated by the AARP Foundation's Tax Aide program and only operate during part of the year (generally between January and April, though some operate through October).